Menu

 BASIC TRAIL INFO

-It can be hot and humid in summer but it’s still a pleasant enough walk as it’s relatively covered, except for some short sections through dry eucalypt forest.
+It can be hot and humid in summer but it’s still generally a pleasant walk as it’s mostly covered, except for some short sections through dry eucalypt forest.

 BASIC TRAIL INFO

-Though not quite as insanely popular as Noosa National Park, it can be a bit of a challenge trying to get a carpark at Kondalilla.
-Come early in the morning if you want to avoid the crowds.
+Though not quite as crazy popular as Noosa National Park, it can be a bit of a challenge trying to get a car park at Kondalilla Falls in the Blackall Ranges.
+Come early in the morning if you want to avoid (most of) the crowds.

 You’re in rainforest country here so the walk is pretty shady and it’s a good option for a warmer day as you’re not exposed the entire time.
 It can get humid though with plenty of mozzies buzzing about!